Enter your email, and we'll send instantly send you our "Ultimate Scrapbooking Organization Guide!"

-The scrapbook examples below include the use of clustering; white space; minimalism and adding everything you have to the layout.
+The various scrapbook layouts below includes the use of clustering; white space; minimalism and adding everything you have to the layout.

-This is another scrapbook example of a masculine layout using circle design elements.
+This is another example of scrapbook for boyfriend ideas using circle design elements.
 Clustering is used here, with a curved arrow adding even more curves to the cluster of circles.
 The wonky striped frame and the squared block alpha contrasts well when compared to the circular elements.